clockfly/ReNomRG/doc/rsts/how_to_use_gui.rst

 .. image:: /_static/image/dataset_page.png

-When you click on each data set name, you can confirm the number of data contained in them, the number of teacher data of each variable, the histogram of the objective variable.
+When you click on each dataset row, you can confirm the number of data contained in them, the number of teacher data of each variable, the histogram of the objective variable.

 Hyper parameter setting